JusticeMatthew/DBTL-List-Reveal/README.md

 So, I tried my hand at coding one!
 Here it is!

 This is a Vite app using React and lots of CSS.
 Most of the code is in ListModular.jsx.
 Using two .js files for our respective lists allowed my friend and I to make our Top 5 selections without the other person knowing them ahead of time.
-We each made our picks in the dataDom.js and dataJohn.js files, which then exported our selections as innocuos variables to the ListModular component.
+We each made our picks in the dataDom.js and dataJohn.js files, which then exported our selections as innocuous variables to the ListModular component.

 # How To Use It